-Osteoarthritis (OA) is the most common form of arthritis in the world and it is commonly referred to as “wear and tear” arthritis and degenerative joint disease.
-When Osteoarthritis begins to affect one of your joints, a series of reactions take place that actually begin to degrade your once-healthy bone and the “soft tissue” around the joint – tendons and cartilage.
+Osteoarthritis (OA) is the most common form of arthritis in the world.
+And, it is commonly referred to as “wear and tear” arthritis, and degenerative joint disease.
+When the disease begins to affect one of your joints, a series of reactions take place.
+And this is actually the start of degeneration.
+Your once-healthy bone and the “soft tissue” around the joint – tendons and cartilage, is now slowly thinning.

-Once the cartilage that normally cushions and protects the bones of the joint breaks down, the bones of your joint eventually rub directly against each other.
-Your body reacts to this by creating bone spurs and the joint capsule itself may thicken and weaken.
-Inflammation eventually sets in leading to pain.
+Once the cartilage that cushions and protects the bones of the joint breaks down, the bones of your joint will eventually rub directly against each other.
+Your body reacts to this by creating bone spurs.
+And the joint capsule itself may thicken and weaken.
+Then, inflammation eventually sets in, leading to pain.
 When it occurs in the lower back, aches and a feeling of stiffness may result.

-Doctors talk about two types of Osteoarthritis.
-Primary Osteoarthritis often refers to “everyday wear” while Secondary Osteoarthritis is considered the result of a maligned joint, being overweight, injury or overuse. *1, *2
+Doctors talk about two types of Osteoarthritis, primary and secondary,.
+Primary Osteoarthritis often refers to “everyday wear” while Secondary Osteoarthritis is considered the result of a maligned joint, being overweight, injury, or overuse. *1, *2